abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/00-installation-and-setup-guide/06-wazuh-thehive-integration/troubleshooting.md

-# 🛠 Wazuh ↔ TheHive Integration Troubleshooting Guide
+# 🛠 Troubleshooting Guide - Wazuh ↔ TheHive Integration

 > This guide covers the most common issues observed when integrating **Wazuh Manager** with **TheHive 5.5** on AWS EC2.